Lewuathe/lewuathe.github.io/_posts/2023-09-14-the-word-order-in-svc-sentence-in-spanish.markdown

 Looks like the verb is always regarded as the most important part of the sentence in Spanish even if it's just a 'be' verb.
 When we want to say the sentence in SVO order, we can say

-> Compro la sopa.
+> (Yo) Compro la sopa.

 which is in the same order as English.
-However, the word order is not always VCS.
+That is gramatically correct as well.
+Therefore, the word order is not always VCS.
 When we want to emphasize the subject, we can say

 > La sopa está buena.